Dynamical homogenization in effective loop quantum cosmology: Homogenization in Lema itre-Tolman-Bondi Spacetimes

-In homogeneous cosmology, the effective dynamics resolve the big-bang singularity, and replace it with a non-singular bounce that occurs at $v_b(t) = 0$ \cite{Ashtekar:2006wn}.
-As shall be shown below, the dynamics are to some extent qualitatively similar for marginally bound LTB spacetimes with the difference that the bounce is inhomogeneous since $v_b$ is now a function also of $r$, and the bounce at each radius occurs at different times, when $v_b(r,t) = 0$.
+In homogeneous cosmology, the big-bang singularity is replaced by a non-singular bounce that occurs at $v_b(t) = 0$ \cite{Ashtekar:2006wn}.
+As shown below, the dynamics are to some extent qualitatively similar for marginally bound LTB spacetimes with the difference that the bounce is inhomogeneous since $v_b$ is now a function also of $r$, and the bounce at each radius occurs at different times, when $v_b(r,t) = 0$.

 The fact that the bounce can occur at different times at different radii has important consequences.
 In particular, if there is a region $r \in [r_1, r_2]$ with a large over-density, it may bounce before the region $r < r_1$ lying immediately inside.
-In such a situation, the outer region that bounces first starts to expand with $v_b^{(out)} > 0$ while the inner region continues to contract with $v_b^{(in)} < 0$.
+Then, the outer region that bounces first starts to expand with $v_b^{(out)} > 0$ while the inner region continues to contract with $v_b^{(in)} < 0$.
 This causes a rarefaction wave (located around $v_b=0$) to form between the two regions, with the rarefaction wave moving inwards, following the inner region that continues to contract.
-In the meantime, the outer region is expanding, and the new intermediate region located between the ingoing rarefaction wave and the outermost part of the now-expanding outer region will be quite homogeneous, because all of these points will have had $v_b=0$ nearly simultaneously, which from \eqref{vb} and \eqref{rho-b} implies that $\rho$ will be nearly constant in this region.
+In the meantime, the outer region is expanding, and the new intermediate region located between the ingoing rarefaction wave and the outermost part of the now-expanding outer region will be quite homogeneous, because all of these points will have had $v_b=0$ nearly simultaneously, implying from \eqref{vb} and \eqref{rho-b} that $\rho$ is nearly constant in this region.

 Note that these regions are nearly, but not exactly, homogeneous.
-The reason for this is that the rarefaction wave (where $v_b=0$, and therefore the location where the bounce occurs) moves inwards, and as a result at larger $r$ the bounce happens at slightly earlier times, giving $\rho$ more time to dilute during the post-bounce expanding phase: $\rho$ will then be monotonically decreasing as a function of $r$ in these nearly homogeneous regions.
-This effect is confirmed by the numerics (discussed below) that clearly show this (small) slope.
+This is because the rarefaction wave (where $v_b=0$, and therefore the location where the bounce occurs) moves inwards, and as a result at larger $r$ the bounce happens at slightly earlier times, giving $\rho$ more time to dilute during the post-bounce expanding phase: $\rho$ will then be monotonically decreasing with $r$ in nearly homogeneous regions, as confirmed by the numerics (discussed below) that clearly show this (small) slope.

-The size of the homogeneous region can be maximized by increasing the longevity of the rarefaction wave (that vanishes when the less dense inner region bounces).
-This can be done by increasing the difference in $\rho$ in the inner and outer regions: ironically, larger inhomogeneities in $\rho$ before the bounce will lead to larger homogeneous regions after the bounce.
+The size of homogeneous regions can be increased by a longer-lived rarefaction wave (that vanishes when the less dense inner region bounces), caused by larger differences in $\rho$ in the inner and outer regions: ironically, greater inhomogeneities pre-bounce lead to larger homogeneous regions post-bounce.